Supreme Court says justices were interviewed about the leaked draft opinion

 The Supreme Court marshal is clarifying the report issued Thursday on her investigation into last May's leak of the draft opinion overturning Roe v.
 Wade.

-The report produced some important unanswered questions — namely whether the justices were interviewed by investigators, or whether they, like others who were interviewed, were asked to sign sworn affidavits.
+The court has never been known for its political acumen.
+That may be why Thursday's report produced some important unanswered questions.
+Namely whether the justices were interviewed by investigators, or whether they, like others who were interviewed, were asked to sign sworn affidavits.

 Now Court Marshal Gail Curley, who oversaw the probe, is answering those questions.
 In a written statement, Curley said she spoke with "each of the justices, some several times," and that the justices "actively cooperated, asking questions and answering mine.